Ebram22/Chinook-Music-Store-End-to-End-SQL-Business-Analytics/README.md

-# 🎵 Chinook Music Store – End-to-End SQL Business Analytics
+# 🎵 Chinook Music Store – SQL Business Analytics

 ## 📌 Executive Summary
 This project delivers a comprehensive business intelligence and performance analysis for the **Chinook Music Store** digital database using **Advanced SQL**.
 The primary objective is to solve real-world business challenges across customer retention, product performance, sales distribution, employee efficiency, and financial risk assessment.